-The Department of Housing and Community Development is ready to help families in need during the COVID-19 health crisis.
+THIS PAGE IS ARCHIVED.
+The Department of Housing and Community Development provided vital aid to families in need during the COVID-19 health crisis.

 Emergency Housing Payment Assistance during COVID-19

 This is a historical page about the Eviction Diversion Initiative and federally-funded emergency housing payment assistance programs during COVID-19.
 If you are a renter, landlord, or homeowner currently seeking assistance please click here.